 Stream of Consciousness Writing

 To begin, relax your body and close your eyes.
 Empty your mind and place your attention within.
 Simply wait.
-As your thoughts come into your head, write them down without worrying about whether or not they make sense.
+As your thoughts come into your head, open your eyes and write them down without worrying about whether they make sense.
 Paint a picture with your words!
 Write gobbledygook if you want!

 Do not censor.
 No thought is irrelevant.
-You can choose to write fast, to avoid overthinking and filtering your writing.
-Or, write very slowly, allowing each thought to arrive from your depths.
+You can choose to write fast to avoid overthinking.
+Or, you can choose to write very slowly, allowing each thought to arrive from the depths of your creative unconscious.

 2.)
 Be specific.
 Don't muddy your language with generalities.